Sp3000/CJam/docs/intro.rst

     {7*}42

 Note how the block is also in the output.
-When something is assigned to a variable, it is not popped from the stack, so the block gets outputted along with the ``42`` when the stack is automatically printed.
+When you assign something to a variable, it is not popped from the stack, so here the block gets outputted along with the ``42`` when the stack is automatically printed.